Is an apple cider vinegar UTI treatment effective? Can it really help kill the bacteria responsible for causing the urinary tract infection?

 If the bacteria in the urinary tract can’t grow, then at the very least, the UTI won’t get worse.

-If you want to try apple cider vinegar as a natural antibiotic for a UTI, here’s a simple way….
+Want to try apple cider vinegar as a natural preventative for a UTI?
+Here’s a simple way….

 Drink the vinegar at least a few times a day for several days.
 Or at least until your symptoms are gone.